Officer jumps into moving car to save toddler from allegedly impaired mom

 "I'm a dad myself ... the first thing we do as a police officer is scan the car for threats, and the biggest threat I saw was (to) the safety of that child getting rear-ended," Goss said.
 "I told them to pull over and, with her passenger window down, she said, 'I can't.'"

-Lagatta then slowed down to approximately five miles per hour and Goss sped past her, parking his vehicle on the right shoulder.
+Lagatta then slowed down to approximately 5 mph and Goss sped past her, parking his vehicle on the right shoulder.

 "That window that she rolled down to tell me that she can't pull over was actually the window of opportunity to stop the vehicle," Goss said.

 He managed to jump into her car through the passenger seat window and bring the vehicle to a stop.
 Neither Lagatta nor her daughter were hurt.

 The girl was released to a family member and Child Protective Services was notified.